Pilton, Somerset: Church

 The present Medieval village church, dedicated to St John the Baptist, may stand on the site of an earlier wattle and daub church built by the early missionaries.
 It has been designated by English Heritage as a Grade I listed building.

 Listed buildings

 The village has a Grade II* listed manor house and a Grade I listed tithe barn, which belonged to Glastonbury Abbey.

 Culture

 Pilton is famous as the location of the Glastonbury Festival, which is run by Pilton farmer Michael Eavis and his daughter Emily Eavis.
-Being the village at which the festival is held, all villagers get a free ticket.
+All villagers get a free ticket.